WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-02-07-helper-methods-in-asp-net-mvc.md

 author: Wolfgang Ofner
 categories: [ASP.NET]
 tags: [Form, Helper, HTML]
+description: Writing HTML forms can be a tedious task.
+To help the developers, the ASP.NET MVC framework offers a wide range of helper methods which make creating an HTML form way easier.
+In this post, I will only talk about the built-in helper methods and not about custom helper methods.
 ---
 Writing HTML forms can be a tedious task.
 To help the developers, the ASP.NET MVC framework offers a wide range of helper methods which make creating an HTML form way easier.